 14. Don’t rent a car unless you absolutely need it

 When planning your first trip to Las Vegas, you might wonder if you should rent a car.
 Before you decide, think ahead to what your plans will be during your trip… Will you travel away from the strip area?
 Do you plan to visit places nearby like Hoover Dam or Red Rock Canyon?
 And if so, will you rather go on your own or with an organized tour?

 There are plenty of transportation options to get around Las Vegas (more info further below).
 So unless you are planning on taking a road trip away from The Strip or Downtown Vegas, you really do not need a rental car in Vegas city itself.
 Some casinos charge parking fees and traffic is usually pretty tight, so it can often be more of a pain than a perk.

-If you are planning to take day trips outside the city, you can also just book a tour.
+If you are planning to visit any of the best places near Las Vegas, you can also just book a tour.
 Whether it’s a short excursion to Hoover Dam, Lake Mead, or a longer day trip to Grand Canyon, you can find plenty of tours on GetYourGuide (our favorite site for all tour and ticket bookings) or on Viator.
 Using these sites, you can easily see all the best options, compare prices, and benefit from the most flexible cancelation policies on the market.